MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/projects-how-manage-budgets.md

 In the **Job Card** window, you can now see a summary of the total budgeted costs, budgeted price, billable cost and billable price for each task.

-For information about recording budgeted versus actual job prices and costs, see [How to: Record Usage for Jobs](projects-how-record-job-usage.md).
+For information about recording budgeted versus actual job prices and costs, see [Record Usage for Jobs](projects-how-record-job-usage.md).

 ## <a name="see-also"></a>See Also
 [Project Management](projects-manage-projects.md)